 - The U.S. Food and Drug Administration (FDA) has stopped its approval for the use of chloroquine and hydroxychloroquine for treating people with COVID-19.
 Research studies did not show that they were helpful in treating COVID-19 and there have been a number of serious and long lasting side effects, including heart damage, from the use of these drugs.

 - There is insufficient evidence to recommend ivermectin for the treatment of COVID-19.
-The FDA has not approved or authorized the use of ivermectin for the prevention or treatment of COVID-19 in humans.
-Ivermectin is used in the U.S. for the treatment and prevention of infection caused by parasites, but the National Institutes of Health has also determined that there isn't enough evidence to recommend it for the treatment of COVID-19.
-Some studies have described the effect of ivermectin on SARS-CoV-2 in a laboratory setting, however the amount of ivermectin that a person would need to take to see a similar effect would be dangerously high.
-Taking large doses of ivermectin is dangerous.
+The FDA and NIH have not approved or authorized the use of ivermectin to treat or prevent COVID-19 in humans.
+Doctors use ivermectin to treat and prevent infection caused by parasites.
+Some studies described the effect of ivermectin on SARS-CoV-2 in a laboratory setting.
+However, a person would need to take a large dose of ivermectin to see a similar effect, which is dangerous.
 Also, animal ivermectin products are very different from those approved for humans.
-Use of animal ivermectin for the prevention or treatment of COVID-19 in humans is dangerous.
-Therapies, such as monoclonal antibodies, have been authorized by the FDA for the treatment of COVID-19 in the U.S. Remdesivir, an antiviral drug, is also approved for COVID-19 treatment by the FDA.
+Using animal ivermectin to treat or prevent COVID-19 in humans is dangerous.
+Therapies, such as monoclonal antibodies, have been authorized by the FDA for the treatment of COVID-19 in the United States.
+Remdesivir, an antiviral drug, is also approved for COVID-19 treatment by the FDA.

 - Drinking or breathing in household cleaners, bleach, or disinfectants will not work to prevent or kill the COVID-19 virus inside your body.
 These chemicals can cause injuries or poison you.
 Do not use these products on your skin.
 Soap and water are all you need to safely clean your skin.